Sean Penn says Kate del Castillo brokered his meeting with El Chapo

 El Chapo’s communication with del Castillo continued even after his escape, Penn wrote, and that sparked the conversations that led to their meeting.

-Del Castillo starred as a drug trafficker in Telemundo’s popular prime-time soap opera “La Reina del Sur” (“The Queen of the South”) and also played Mexican crime boss Pilar Zuazo on the Showtime series “Weeds.”
+Del Castillo, 43, starred as a drug trafficker in Telemundo’s popular prime-time soap opera “La Reina del Sur” (“The Queen of the South”) and also played Mexican crime boss Pilar Zuazo on the Showtime series “Weeds.”
+More recently, she’s appeared on the American comedy “Jane the Virgin” and in last year’s film about the Chilean miners, “The 33.”

 Guzman, who is accused of running a major network that distributes cocaine and heroin, has been indicted by U.S. authorities in Chicago, New York and Los Angeles.
 In 2004, the U.S. government announced a $5 million reward for information leading to his arrest and conviction.

-He is worth about $1 billion, according to Forbes Magazine, which began listing the drug kingpin on its billionaires list in 2009.
-The magazine ranks him as No. 55 on its Most Powerful People list.
+He is worth about $1 billion, according to Forbes magazine, which began listing the drug kingpin on its billionaires list in 2009.
+(He was dropped from the list in 2013 because “his whereabouts are unknown” and financial information couldn’t be verified.)

 ‘Wouldn’t it be cool …’